10% vs 15% vs 20% Off: Finding Your Optimal Percentage Discount Rate

 10% might feel too small.
 20% might feel like you're giving away too much.
 Most merchants just guess.
 Then they look at their profit reports and wonder what went wrong.

 This guide will help you pick the right percentage for your store.
-We'll cover the psychology, the math, and a smarter approach that many successful stores use today.
+We'll cover the psychology, the math, and a smarter approach that lets you scientifically test which discount rate actually maximizes your profit.

 What you'll learn: